Guest Lecture by Vodafone: Innovation Strategy and Customer Centricity in the Telecommunications Market

 The lecture impressively demonstrated how strategic thinking, market understanding, and technological expertise must work together to enable sustainable innovation.

-The guest lecture by Vodafone exemplifies CBS’s structured commitment to practical relevance.
-Corporate collaborations are not occasional add-ons but an integral part of the study programs.
+The guest lecture by Vodafone exemplifies CBS’s structured commitment to practice-oriented learning.
+Corporate collaborations are not occasional add-ons but an integral part of the study programmes.

-In our business programs, the integration of real-world corporate practice is systematically embedded through:
+In our business programmes, the integration of real-world business practice is systematically embedded through:

-• Business Projects addressing real strategic and operational challenges from partner companies
+• Business Projects tackling real strategic and operational challenges from partner companies.

-• Regular guest lectures by executives and industry experts
+• Regular Guest Lectures by senior executives and industry experts.

-• Mandatory internships to apply academic competencies in a corporate context
+• Mandatory Internships to apply specialized skills within a corporate context.

-• Dual study formats with continuous integration into company structures
+• Dual Study Formats ensuring continuous integration into corporate structures.

 This structured integration enables students not only to analyze economic challenges but also to develop well-founded decisions under real market conditions.